 In the last ten years, there has been a major shift away from using semantic actions to perform any sort of type checking or code generation inside a compiler.
 Instead, we simply use the semantic actions to build an abstract syntax tree, and we use subsequent tree operations to perform analysis.
-Thus, we could build an AST as follows:
+Thus, we could build an AST for the above example as follows: